Spec Kit Assistant for VS Code

 .specify/ and specs/.

-- Approve or discard each phase with explicit review states.
+- Approve or discard each phase with explicit review gates.

-- Reply to AI terminal prompts from the UI.
+- Reply to AI terminal prompts directly from the sidebar UI.

 - Switch AI backends (